Loghorn/learn-pr.it-IT/learn-pr/azure/build-cosmos-db-app-with-vscode/includes/3-crud-operations.md

     ```
     Database and collection validation complete
-    Created User 1
+    User 1 already exists in the database
     Press any key to continue ...
-    Created User 2
+    Replaced last name for Suh
     Press any key to continue ...
-    Read user 1
+    User 2 already exists in the database
     Press any key to continue ...
-    Replaced last name for Suh
+    Read user 1
     Press any key to continue ...
     End of demo, press any key to exit.
     ```